AlexHandy1/ad-genetic-overlap-analysis/README.md

 * Recent advances in proteomics enable analysis of the genetic overlap of blood plasma proteins and AD and combined with Mendelian Randomization (MR) can help determine protein causality.

-* This project aims to identify if there are significant associations between blood plasma protein polygenic risk scores (PRS) and AD and, for associated proteins, identify whether exposure to the protein is causal using MR.
+* This study aims to identify if there are significant associations between blood plasma protein polygenic risk scores (PRS) and AD and, for associated proteins, identify whether exposure to the protein is causal using MR.

 Analysis Structure